GoldinGuy/TopDeckedTools/README.md

 You can view these features and use them in TopDecked on the [site](https://www.topdecked.com/) or [app](https://app.topdecked.me/)

-You can also download and run this code with the following commands (ensure you ionic and angular installed, and have all the necessary packages)
+You can also download and run this code with the following commands (ensure you have ionic and angular installed, as well as all the necessary packages)

 ```
 npm install